what are the phases of wound healing

 The objective of the hemostasis phase of wound healing is to stop any bleeding.
 To do so, your body activates its blood clotting system.
 When your blood clots at the opening of a wound, it prevents you from losing too much blood and it is the first step of your wound closing up.

-This stage can last up to two days, depending on how deep your wound is.
+This stage sets the foundation of the entire healing process and can last up to two days, depending on how deep your wound is.

 Image